matiboux/Oli/README.md

 **Oli** is an *open source PHP framework* made to help you creating your website.
 The framework brings up various development tools such as database and user management, and more. ♪

-If you're interested into the project, please consider leaving a star! ★

 Want to know more about the project team?
 [Check out the "Team" section](#team)!

+If you like the project, or are interested in it, please consider giving some feedback and leaving a star! ★

 ## Get started!